OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

 Expression parameters allow more flexibility since the filter can effectively change at runtime.
 To use expression parameters, add parameter placeholders in the filter expression wherever a literal would be used.
-For example, an expression to select all samples that have a string field with a fixed value (``m = ‘A’``) could instead use a placeholder which would be written as ``m = %0``.
+For example, an expression to select all samples that have a string field with a fixed value (``m = 'A'``) could instead use a placeholder which would be written as ``m = %0``.
 Placeholders consist of a percent sign followed by a decimal integer between 0 and 99 inclusive.

-Using a filter that contains placeholders requires values for each placeholder which is used in the expression to be provided by the application in the corresponding index of the expression parameters sequence (placeholder %0 is sequence[0]).
+Using a filter that contains placeholders requires values for each placeholder which is used in the expression to be provided by the application in the corresponding index of the expression parameters sequence (placeholder ``%0`` is ``sequence[0]``).
 The application can set the parameter sequence when the content-filtered topic is created (``create_contentfilteredtopic``) or after it already exists by using ``set_expression_parameters``.
 A valid value for each used placeholder must be in the parameters sequence whenever the filter is evaluated, for example when a data reader using the content-filtered topic is enabled.